RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

-The following results were from a dual 16-core POWER9 and are indicative of the increase in performance resulting from these patches:
+The following results were from a dual 16-core POWER9:

 | Version of OpenSSL | Signs/s | Speedup |
 |--------------------|----------|---------|